khamidou/khamidou.github.io/_drafts/sales-page-teardown-snappy.markdown

 [^loginpage]: You'd be surprised by the number of webapps that forget this.
 [^abtests]: Of course, they've probably A/B tested a bunch of quotes and this one came out ahead, but still.

-    I also have a very personal nitpick: there's no link to Grant's company.
-I understand the rationale --- you don't want people to leave your sales page before you've had the time to pitch them.
-It's annoying for compulsive readers like me though (arguably a very small part of the population).
-This too has probably been A/B tested a lot.

 [^unread]: Especially the bit about marking emails as unread.
 I do this all the time!
 [^saaswebapps]: [Freshdesk](http://freshdesk.com/), [Front](https://frontapp.com/) and [Zendesk](http://www.zendesk.com/)
-[^aboutpage]: If you've read this far, you probably understand that I like nitpicking.
-Benefits of a french education.
-Anyway, it would be nice to have a link to a brief "About us/History of the company" page.
+[^aboutpage]: It would be nice to have a link to a brief "About us/History of the company" page.
 It's important for the reader to know that this is not a fly-by-night operation.
+For example, 37signals/Basecamp has an awesome [about page](https://basecamp.com/about) which presents the company while resolving tons of customer objections.
+Litterally every paragraph deals with a separate concern a client may have.
 [^gmailuse]: This also applies to using Gmail or Outlook.
 The hidden cost of using Outlook for a single user is probably 100$/month but it increases significantly (read: non-linearly) with the number of users.